Why Thinking About It Still Isn’t Moving You

 Very often, it is none of those things.
 It may be a mismatch between how the mind is trying to create movement and how the body is actually designed to move.

-The Signal: Thinking Without Movement
+Thinking Without Movement

 A simple example illustrates this clearly.